DemisR/ansible_best_practices_slides/PITCHME.md

 +++

-Use `when:` in yout task

-`with_items` example

-registered variables used to store the results of a task in a playbook.
+**registered** variables used to store the results of a task in a playbook.

 https://gitpitch.com/DemisR/ansible_best_practices_slides
 ---